benitolinito/Pet-Rock/README.md

 - Originally I was going to use Twilio and have the pet rock bot message via SMS texting.
 However, I ran into many issues trying to get the phone number to pass toll-free verification; Twilio seems to only allow businesses to use their SMS service.
 Thus, I opted for a Telegram bot.
 - Weather context is only fetched for weather-related user messages.
 Early versions passed weather into every chat, which made normal replies too weather-focused.
-- Forecast data is only fetched when the user asks about future weather, such as tomorrow or the weekend.
-This reduces latency and OpenWeather usage.
 - Scheduled messages use a separate weather-focused LLM prompt from normal chat.
 This prevents cron check-ins from drifting into unrelated jokes or generic companion messages.
 - Location handling uses OpenWeather geocoding and asks for clarification when a city name is ambiguous.
-For example, when typing 'Hanover', the LLM would I was referring to Hanover, Germany instead of Hanover, NH.
+For example, when typing 'Hanover', the LLM thought I was referring to Hanover, Germany instead of Hanover, NH.
 Now it asks for confirmation if the location is ambiguous.
 - Check-ins are fixed at 3 hours, but actual delivery can be up to 30 minutes later because Vercel Cron only wakes the app on its configured interval.

 ## Bugs